Douglas County, Georgia: Climate

 Douglas County has been experiencing numerous natural disasters over the most recent decades.
 Being located in the South Eastern United States the county experiences strong storms and tornadoes often because of its location in Dixie Alley.

 A tornado touched down in the city of Douglasville on March 7, 2008, damaging many homes and ripping one home in half in the Brookmont subdivision on Chapel Hill Road.
 Arbor Place Mall also reported broken windows from the storm.
 The tornado also damaged the Chapel Hill Kroger grocery store and threw a heavy air conditioning unit onto cars below.
 There was only one injury reported from the storm.

 Another tornado touched down in Douglas County on May 11, 2008, known as the "Mother's Day Tornado".
 The EF2 tornado caused damage all over the county.
 The tornado touched down in the Fairplay area and moved through the rest of the county.
 The tornado packing wind speeds up to 110 mi/h downed many trees and damaged many homes in the county.
-A gas station in Douglasville was destroyed by the storm, with the large roof being thrown onto the street.
+A filling station in Douglasville was destroyed by the storm, with the large roof being thrown onto the street.
 No injuries or deaths were reported.
 The governor of Georgia declared a state of emergency for Douglas County and many other counties in the state on May 12, 2008.
 This is the first time in history that two tornados have touched down in Douglas County in the same year.

 The county has suffered through numerous ice storms throughout the years.
 The ice storms bring everything to a stand still in the area due to the lack of equipment to deal with the problem and drastic amounts of power outages.
 Some of the worst ice storms were in 1938, 1994, 1998, 2000, 2005, and 2010.

 In 2007 the county suffered one of the worst droughts in the area's history, causing a complete watering ban and resulting in the largest wildfire in Georgia history.
 The fire was located in south east Georgia, but it still affected the county with smoke often through the life of the fire.